 - Conference books

 - Sections and Working Groups’ scholarly publications activities.

 - The Publications Committee works to foster linguistic and cultural diversity and inclusion in/through publication activities, and to promote better connection between IAMCR and regional academic associations, particularly in a South-North perspective, by means of information exchanges and cooperation on matters related to the circulation of knowledge and scholarly contributions.

 - The Publications Committee strives to play an active role in supporting and promoting equitable, diverse and open models of scholarly communication.
 This includes, though not restricted to, open-access publications, innovative publication formats and funding models.

 Guidelines and Governance Structures

-The Publication Committee operates under a set of guidelines adopted by the International Council in April 2015.
+The Publications Committee operates under a set of guidelines adopted by the International Council in April 2015.
 The guidelines setout the structures, responsibilities and obligations of various IAMCR bodies in relation to publications, including books, book series, post-conference publications and Section and Working Group journals.

-Composition of the Publication Committee
+Members of the Publications Committee

-Pradip Thomas [contact]
+Pradip Thomas - pradip.thomas[at]uq.edu.au

 Janet Wasko - jwasko[at]uoregon.edu